This feature is only available to Google Workspace for Education editions.

 - All users in primary and secondary institutions who are not designated as over 18 default to under 18 and get a restricted experience in some Google services.

 - Users under the age of 18 lose access to certain services and features.
 Data created by these users in Additional Services or features that they no longer have access to is deleted.
-Users can export their data before it is deleted by using Google Takeout for services you allow Google Takeout for.
-Learn more about turning on Google Takeout.
+Before the data is deleted, you can let users export their data with Google Takeout.
+Learn how to allow or block Google Takeout.

 - Services without an on or off control are set to Restricted for users who aren't designated as over 18.
 You can't change this setting for those users.
 For details, go to Manage access to services that aren't controlled individually.